Classification of tight contact structures on small Seifert fibered L-spaces: Characteristic covectors, tightness, and full paths

+The only remaining option is to have a presentable terminal end with $\langle c,v_0^3\rangle=a_0^3-2$.
+In that case the turn of $L_3$ does not end the path, and if this turn is not presentable itself, we need to look for any possible following presentation.
+Since presentability on $L_3$ can be recovered only by a turn of $L_3$, and since according to above this turn ends the path, we might meet such a presentation (only) at the initial end.
+This in particular means that turns of $L_1$ and $L_2$ in between the two turns of $L_3$ should begin and end with a vector which is presentable on these two legs.
+The first turn after the $L_3$-turn, and the last turn before another $L_3$-turn are done according to $L_1$.

+As before, we inductively determine that, in order for the turning sequences of $L_1$ and $L_2$ to fit together (being interchangeably turned until the second $L_3$-turn), the two legs need to have fully negative starting vertices, forming almost dual vectors.
+Almost in the sense that there is no ``last pair", that is, the two vectors as given in the paragraph on dual configurations end by $-b_m-3$ and $-2^{\times b_m}$ instead of $-b_m-2$ and $-2^{\times b_m}$.
+In other words, they are dual when enlarged by $3$ and $2$, respectively.

+The three possibilities are now given as before: \begin{enumerate}[leftmargin=.7cm] \item We have not reached the turning point of $L_3$ yet, but the sequence of turnings of $L_1$ and $L_2$ cannot continue. \item The turn of $L_3$ appears exactly in the moment when neither $L_1$ nor $L_2$ can be turned, and the sign configuration on them is presentable.
+Additionally, we need that $\langle c,v_2^3\rangle\neq a_2^3-2$ to reach presentability of $L_3$ as well. \item Otherwise, either the first two legs hit into a common turning point, the third leg finishes the sequence early not having enough negative generators, or (simply) the terminal vector obtained as in (2) is not presentable because $\langle c,v_2^3\rangle= a_2^3-2$ (hence, after the $L_3$-turn, $\langle \bar{c}, v_2^3\rangle=a_2^3$).
+In all the cases, the path stops in non-presentable initial end. \endproof\end{enumerate}

 Above we described how the successive presentations in the path are related to each other and indicate what property causes a drop-out.
 Any given presentation can be now either walked through these stages to the proper ends of the full path or it drops out.
-Joining results of \ref{prop:firstpos}--\ref{rm:firstneg} we obtain the following picture.
+Joining results (taking into account also their analogues obtained by following the path in the terminal direction) we obtain the following picture.
+Here, the presentations are given as evaluations of characteristic covectors on generators of $H_2(W_\Gamma)$, written as triples of vectors $c^i$ whose entries are $c_j^i=\langle c,v_j^i\rangle$.
+Vectors are truncated -- we write out only the relevant part and hide the rest into $\ast$.

 \begin{cor}[Full path components] If a given presentation $\xi$ does not admit both a fully positive and a fully negative starting vertex, its full path drops out at $\xi$.
-Moreover, a full path drops out when it runs into a presentation as in Figure \ref{fig:given} which satisfies: \begin{enumerate}[leftmargin=.7cm] \item[(I)] $\left\{ \right.$
+Moreover, a full path drops out when it runs into a presentation given by either of the following characteristic covectors $c|_{\Gamma}$, independently of how the three vectors continue in the hidden $\ast$-part.\\ For some $(i,l)\in\{(1,2),(2,1)\}$:

-\item[(II)] $\left\{ \right.$ \end{enumerate} In the terminal direction, symmetrically, a drop-out occurs at a presentation which has opposite signs on all involved vertices.